 Q2.
 DOES THE LIFTING OF THE SUSPENSION MEAN THAT THE LODGE IS ‘REQUIRED’ TO ‘ATTEMPT’ TO MEET?
-A2.Yes, as above.
-From the 17th July Lodges/Chapters are necessarily required to make all reasonable attempts to carry out their usual tasks for their regular management.
+A2.Yes.
+Lodges/Chapters are necessarily required to make all reasonable attempts to carry out their usual tasks for their regular management.
 This includes issuing Summons with the intent to hold meetings.
 However, it is recognised that Lodges/Chapters may not practically be able to meet for a number of reasons.
 These scenarios are addressed in various questions below.

 E.g., if their usual meeting place was not yet open but in the course of discussions with member the Lodge/Chapter ascertained that its members would not be willing to meet elsewhere, that would in all likelihood be regarded as a common sense and therefore reasonable attempt to organise a meeting, (in this case precluding the need to look for an alternative venue before following a similar course of action as set out in Q10).

-In sum, Lodges/Chapters are required to ‘call’ meetings, (by issuing a Summons), but are not necessarily required to ‘hold’ meetings if circumstances prevent them.
+In summary, Lodges/Chapters are required to ‘call’ meetings, (by issuing a Summons), but are not necessarily required to ‘hold’ meetings if circumstances prevent them.

 A6.Yes.
 If practical, the Lodge/Chapter should make a reasonable attempt to find another appropriate venue, (for which a Dispensation will be required).
 However, the Summons cannot be issued until the alternative venue has been secured and the dispensation has been granted, unless no alternative venue can be found, (see Q10 below).